Maple Leaf Wrestling: Aligning with the World Wrestling Federation

-Continued usage of the Maple Leaf Wrestling name

 Following the WWF takeover in 1984, the name Maple Leaf Wrestling continued to be used for the federation's Canadian TV program (a staple of Hamilton station CHCH-TV for many years), which the WWF took over production of after the Tunneys split from the NWA.
 The show was hosted by Angelo Mosca and Jack Reynolds.
 TV tapings for the show were held in Brantford and other cities in southern Ontario for the next two years, until the WWF ceased the tapings in 1986 and decided to simply use the Maple Leaf Wrestling name for the Canadian airings of WWF Superstars of Wrestling.
 In these Canadian episodes there was some Canadian footage, usually matches from Maple Leaf Gardens and updates by on-air announcer and former wrestler Billy Red Lyons.
-These tapings were actually the precursor to the WWF's Wrestling Challenge, which became the "B" show to WWF Superstars Of Wrestling, the "A" show.
-Gorilla Monsoon and Jesse Ventura were the hosts for the Canadian tapings (with Ventura doing his famous "The Body Shop" segment), and when those tapings morphed into Challenge in 1986, Ventura was moved to the "A" show, Superstars, which had been renamed from WWF Championship Wrestling, and joined their announcers, Vince McMahon and Bruno Sammartino, to form a three-man team.
-Sammartino eventually left that team, making it just McMahon and Ventura.
+These tapings were the precursor to the WWF's Wrestling Challenge, which became the "B" show to WWF Superstars Of Wrestling.
+Gorilla Monsoon and Jesse Ventura were the hosts for the Canadian tapings (with Ventura doing his famous "The Body Shop" segment).
+When those tapings morphed into Challenge in 1986, Ventura was moved to WWF Superstars Of Wrestling.
 Bobby Heenan replaced Ventura as the Canadian tapings became WWF Wrestling Challenge.

-The end of the Tunneys' involvement

 In 1995, McMahon chose to run the shows in Toronto without any involvement from the Tunneys.
 The final show at the Gardens was held on September 17, 1995.